 Under University rules, changes of grade, whether on courses or independent work, can be made only by the University Faculty Committee on Examinations and Standing.
 Not only is this committee the only body to which a student may make formal appeal over the heads of individual faculty and/or departments, but also in cases where the relevant faculty and/or department themselves agree that a change of grade is warranted, the change-of-grade form then filed is formally only a petition to the committee, requiring the committee's approval.
 Such approval is usually granted, but not absolutely invariably.

 Format and Syllabus.
 Senior year independent work consists of writing the senior thesis and preparing for the departmental examination, an oral of an hour to ninety minutes duration examination on an area of philosophy including the topic of the thesis, defined by a syllabus of readings.
 A student who feels that an oral examination will not sufficiently reveal his or her knowledge and abilities may take a written examination in addition to, but not instead of, the oral examination.
-The examination is conducted by a member of the department faculty assigned as the student's examination coordinator, together with the student's thesis advisor.
-In case the advisor is a new or visiting or outside faculty member, the examination coordinator will also serve as an informal source of information for the advisor about department expectations for the thesis.
+The examination is conducted by a member of the department faculty assigned as the student's examination coordinator, together with the student's thesis adviser.
+In case the adviser is a new or visiting or outside faculty member, the examination coordinator will also serve as an informal source of information for the adviser about department expectations for the thesis.

 Departmental examination coordinators are assigned by the departmental representative during the latter part of fall semester, based on the information provided in the student's senior thesis proposal (as described above).
 It is therefore very much in the student's interest to be as specific as possible in formulating that proposal.